 The Commissioner is committed to performing his functions in a transparent manner.
-This page provides the details of his salary, expenses and any complaints made against him, as well as the Register of Interests and the Gifts and Hospitality register.
+This page provides the details of his salary, expenses and any complaints made against him, as well as the Register of Interests.

 Police and Crime Commissioner Expenses

 The Police and Crime Commissioner for Hampshire receives an annual salary of £86,700.

 The Commissioner is entitled to claim for authorised allowances in respect of expenses incurred while carrying out his functions.
 Further details of the allowances that the Commissioner can claim for are contained within the Police and Crime Commissioner Expenses Scheme.

 Expenses claimed by the Commissioner: